 It was 1993 and I was at Berklee College of Music performing with a Count Basie tribute band.
 We were playing the epic Wind Machine chart.
 About halfway through, I went to play a fast fill around the toms and suddenly my arms froze up.

 I was terrified and didn’t know what was going on.
 Suddenly I couldn’t play!
-Then a few measures later, my arms just completely stopped working.
+Then a few measures later, my arms completely stopped working.
 I basically limped my way through the rest of that show.

-Basically, it meant that I had severely torn my tendons in my forearms from playing drums.
+Basically, it meant that I had severely torn the tendons in my forearms from playing drums.
 This is what caused my arms to freeze up and stop working.

-The doctor sat across from his desk and said, “Look, you need to take a long break from drumming and it may even be the end of your career.
+The doctor looked across his desk and said, “I think, you need to take a long break from drumming and it may even be the end of your career.
 I just want to be honest with you.”

 Only two years into my schooling at Berklee and a year prior at another university, and suddenly I had to quit.
 I moved to Seattle where some of my family were living and regrouped.

 - I had to rest.
 So that meant no playing for awhile too.